D4rK7355608/com.d4rk.qrcodescanner.plus/README.md

 - ║║║║╩╣╚╣═╣║║║║║╩╣
 - ╚══╩═╩═╩═╩═╩╩╩╩═╝

-## D4rK QR & Bar Code Scanner Plus is a free open-source scanner app for every Android. 📷
+## D4rK QR & Bar Code Scanner Plus is a FOSS scanner app for every Android. 📷

 ## Check the trailer [here](https://youtu.be/CgX31Oy2etM)!